FHA vs. conventional loans: pros and cons

 Whether you’re a first-time home buyer or looking to refinance, understanding the nuances will affect your wallet and your stress level.
 Let’s keep that last one to a minimum.

 FHA loans are often a go-to for first-time buyers, and with good reason.
-They require a smaller down payment—as low as 3.5%—and are more forgiving of a credit history that has a few dings, requiring a score of just 580.
-Even if you don't have traditional credit, FHA loans have your back with options for alternative credit documentation.
+They require a down payment as low as 3.5% and are more forgiving of a credit history that has a few dings, requiring a credit score of just 580.
+Even if you don't have traditional credit, FHA loans have options for alternative credit documentation.

 As for conventional loans, these are a bit more by-the-book.
-They typically require a slightly higher down payment at a minimum of 3%, and a decent credit score—think 620 or above.
+They typically require a down payment at a minimum of 3%, and a credit score of at least 620.
 This makes them an option for those who have a good credit history and some extra cash ready for upfront costs.

 For conventional loans, lenders generally prefer that you have a DTI of 36% or less.
 In some cases, they may allow DTIs up to 50% but typically not above that.
 The maximum allowable DTI ratio for most conventional mortgages is 50%.
 For a conforming conventional loan, the maximum DTI ratio is 43%.
 However, your income and down payment are also considered, so it never hurts to check with your lender.